GIScience/ohsome-quality-api/docs/indicator_creation.md

 1. label: This should be a member of TrafficLightQualityLevels found in ohsome_quality_tool/utils/definitions
 2. value: tbd
 3. description: label description for TrafficLightQualityLevel (see metadata.yaml in part 2)
-4. svg: unique file path which is created uppon object initialization
+4. svg: unique file path which is **automatially** created uppon object initialization by the BaseIndicator

 ### Layer
+In the OQT we used the term Layer to describe teh result of an ohsomeAPI query.
 If you need a custom layer from the ohsomeAPI you can specify new layers in ohsome_quality_tool/ohsome/layer_defintions.yaml.
 The layers are defined with 4 Attributes.
 A name and a description for documentation purposes and the ohsomeAPI [endpoint](https://docs.ohsome.org/ohsome-api/stable/endpoints.html) as well as [filters](https://docs.ohsome.org/ohsome-api/stable/filter.html) for functionality.

 ### Metadata
 See metadata.yaml in part 2.